-When a derivative is designated as a hedge of the variability in cash flows attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction that could affect the result of statement of comprehensive income, the effective portion of changes in the fair value of the derivative are recognised directly in the shareholders' equity.
-The amount recognised in the shareholders' equity is removed and included in the statement of comprehensive income in the same period as the hedged cash flows affect the statement of comprehensive income under the same line item as the hedged item.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in the statement of comprehensive income.
+When a derivative is designated as a hedge of the variability in cash flows attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction that could affect the income result, the effective portion of changes in the fair value of the derivative are recognised directly in the other comprehensive income and presented in the hedging reserve in equity.
+The amount recognised in the statement of comprehensive income is removed and included in income in the same period as the hedged cash flows affect the income under the same line item as the hedged item.
+Any ineffective portion of changes in the fair value of the derivative is recognized immediately in income.

-If the derivative expires or is sold, terminated, or exercised, or no longer meets the criteria for cash flow hedge accounting, or the designation is revoked, then hedge accounting is discontinued and the amount recognized in the shareholders' equity remains there until the forecast transaction affects the statement of comprehensive income.
-If the forecast transaction is no longer expected to occur, then hedge accounting is discontinued and the balance in the shareholders' equity is recognized immediately in the statement of comprehensive income.
+If the derivative expires or is sold, terminated, or exercised, or no longer meets the criteria for cash flow hedge accounting, or the designation is revoked, then hedge accounting is discontinued and the amount recognized in the other comprehensive income and presented in the hedging reserve in equity remains there until the forecast transaction affects the income.
+If the forecast transaction is no longer expected to occur, then hedge accounting is discontinued and the balance in the other comprehensive income is recognized immediately in income.